Skip to content

 Clear bin labeled Eat Me First on fridge middle shelf to reduce food waste

-1. Create an "Eat Me First" Bin
+1. Create an "Eat Me First" Bin · 10 min

 Place a clear bin on the most visible shelf — typically the middle shelf at eye level.
 Label it "Eat Me First."
 Every time you bring home groceries, move older items into this bin before stocking new ones.

-2. Map Your Temperature Zones
+2. Map Your Temperature Zones · 15 min

 Your fridge isn't the same temperature everywhere, and storing items in the wrong zone shortens their life.
 The FDA and USDA confirm that proper zone storage extends produce freshness by 2–5 days and reduces cross-contamination risk.
 Here's the basic map:

-• Top shelf: Consistent temperature.
-Drinks, leftovers, ready-to-eat items, and fresh herbs
+• Top shelf (37–40°F): Drinks, leftovers, ready-to-eat items, fresh herbs in a water jar.

-• Middle shelf: Stable 37–38°F. Dairy, eggs, and deli meats
+• Middle shelf (37–38°F, most stable): Dairy, eggs, deli meats.

-• Bottom shelf: Coldest zone.
-Raw meat, poultry, and fish (also prevents drips onto other food)
+• Bottom shelf (35–37°F, coldest): Raw meat, poultry, fish — also prevents drips onto other food.

-3. Use Clear Bins by Category
+3. Use Clear Bins by Category · 10 min

 Group similar items into clear bins: a dairy bin, a snack bin, a lunch prep bin, a condiment bin.
 When you need something, pull out the whole bin instead of digging through the shelf.

-4. Label Everything with Date
+4. Label Everything with a Date · 5 min weekly

 Keep a roll of masking tape and a marker on or near your fridge.
 Every time you store leftovers or open a new item, add a quick label: name + date.
 "Chicken stir-fry — Mon 3/3."